JuliaIskra/work-log-aggregator/README.md

-Parses work log and generates output where you can see how much time did you spend doing tasks in a day in absolute hours and how much time did you spend doing them taking into account focus factor (the program calculates focus factor assuming that work day is 8 hours).
+Parses work log and generates output where you can see how much time did you spend doing tasks in a day in absolute hours and how much time did you spend doing them taking into account focus factor (the program calculates focus factor assuming that a work day is 8 hours).
 Example files are in `dev-resources`.

 Sample output: